Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 Pienza, the Ideal City of the Renaissance, is undoubtedly one of Tuscany’s hidden gems.
-While it never reached the levels of a big city -and there’s a reason for that- Pienza is a must-see for your Italian road trip.
+While it never reached the levels of a big city (and there’s a reason for that), Pienza is a must-see for your road trip to Tuscany.
 Standing quietly in the valley of Val d’Orcia, Pienza appears at first glance like a sleepy little town.
-However, even though it has only 2,000 inhabitants, its importance exceeds its size.
-In order to understand its significance, we have to travel almost 600 years back in time.
+However, despite having only 2,000 inhabitants, its importance exceeds its size.
+To understand its significance, we must travel almost 600 years back in time.

 In the following lines of this Pienza travel guide, you will find everything you need to know before you visit it.
-Specifically, I will analyze why this Italian town played a cornerstone role during the Renaissance and why it’s a prototype for modern urban planning.
+Specifically, I will analyze why this Italian town played a pivotal role during the Renaissance and why it serves as a prototype for modern urban planning.
 Moreover, I’ll share the best things you can do in Pienza, accompanied by several photos.
-Last but not least, you’ll find a selection of places to stay in Pienza together with the optimal ways to include it in your Tuscany road trip itinerary.
+Last but not least, you’ll find a selection of places to stay in Pienza, together with the optimal ways to include it in your Tuscany road trip itinerary.

 So, let’s start with the travel guide to Pienza.